 Chalcolithic, Early Bronze, Late Bronze, Iron Age, Roman, Islamic

 Wednesday, December 1, 2021

 $200 for 2 credit units (field archaeology class); awarded by Tel Aviv University

 "Glamping" — shared, heated tent facility in the valley.
 Fee includes accommodations, program activities and meals for the season.

-Dr. Erez Ben-Yosef, the director of the Central Timna Valley Project, is a senior lecturer of archaeology and archaeomaterials in the Department of Archaeology and Ancient Near Eastern Cultures at Tel Aviv University (humanities.tau.ac.il/segel/ebenyose/).
+Dr. Erez Ben-Yosef, the director of the Central Timna Valley Project, is Professor of Archaeology and Archaeomaterials in the Department of Archaeology and Ancient Near Eastern Cultures at Tel Aviv University.
 Erez specializes in the study of archaeometallurgy and geoarchaeology in the southern Levant and has conducted extensive field research in the region.